 Painting is immediate reward and a lot of control - you see the precise result of each stroke as soon as you make it, and the painting unfolds before your eyes.
 Printmaking is a surprise!
 You don't know quite what it will look like until it's all done, at the moment you pull the paper from the plate.

 Printmaking involves three fundamental things: Some pigment (inks or paints), (2) a surface (e.g. a wood block, a cut potato, a copper or a plastic 'plate') that the pigments are applied to, and a piece of paper or fabric onto which the pigment on the plate is transferred, often by placing the paper on the plate and rolling both through a printing press.

 What is a Monotype?

 Monotypes are, in essence, paintings made by means of a printing process - in which the artist creates a picture in paints or inks on a plate, then presses paper to the plate by one means or another (such as hand rubbing the paper against the plate, rubbing it with a specialized implement called a baren, or running the plate & paper through a printing press.
 In doing so, the vast majority of the ink is transferred to the paper - so the plate no longer contains the painting.
 Thus, there's no way to make another identical print - the artist needs to paint a new ink-painting on the plate.
 Every print, for this reason, is a unique, one-of-a-kind work of art (hence the 'mono' in the term monotype).

 There's usually a faint layer of ink remaining on the plate after pulling the print.
 An artist may simply wipe the plate clean for a whole new print.
-But s/he could also do something with that faintly inked plate: one option would be to pull a "ghost" print that will be much paler and fainter than the first print, creating a very different effect.
-Another option is to paint additional ink on the plate, often adding new lines and shapes on top of the ghost elements to create a new image that is related but not identical to the first, containing a few ghosts of the original print but stronger new elements as well.
+But s/he could also do something with that faintly inked plate: one option would be to pull a 'ghost' print that will be much paler and fainter than the first print, creating a very different effect.
+Or, one might add more ink to the plate, perhaps adding new lines and shapes on top of the ghost elements to create a new image related but not identical to the first.